Primary elections cost taxpayers roughly $75 million annually. So why does PA shut out the 1.4 million independent voters who help pay for them?

 Closed primaries have been used in the Commonwealth for generations.
 But our politics have changed; our communities have changed; our voters have changed.
 So should our elections.

-Legislation (SB 400, HB 976, and HB 979) introduced in the PA General Assembly would allow the 1.2 million independent and unaffiliated voters shut out of primary elections in Pennsylvania to choose a Democratic or Republican ballot.
+Legislation (HB 280) introduced in the 2025 - 2026 PA General Assembly would allow the 1.4 million independent and unaffiliated voters shut out of primary elections in Pennsylvania to choose a Democratic or Republican ballot.

 5 Reasons to Repeal Closed Primaries